 - The Salk Institute Medal for Public Service, originally the Salk Medal for Health and Humanity, recognizes contributions to science, medicine, public health or public health policy through business, government or philanthropy.

 The medal itself was designed for the Institute by French fashion designer and businesswoman Paloma Picasso.
-Known for her dramatic jewelry creations, Picasso is the youngest daughter of Pablo Picasso and painter/writer Françoise Gilot, who later married Jonas Salk.
+Known for her dramatic jewelry creations, Picasso is the older daughter of Pablo Picasso and painter/writer Françoise Gilot, who later married Jonas Salk.
 The medals are fabricated by Tiffany & Co.

 Robert A. Weinberg, PhD